rei/rei-cedar-docs/docs/patterns/update-and-loading-notifications/README.md

 ### Don't Use When
 - The notification relates to an actionable element in a busy state (see [Loading Notifications](../update-and-loading-notifications/#loading-notifications))
-- As confirmation that a task or process initiated by the user was completed successfully (see [Transient Status Notifications](#transient-status-notifications))
+- Confirming that a task or process initiated by the user was completed successfully (see [Transient Status Notifications](../status-notifications/#transient-status-notifications))
-- Providing contextual information on the page processes (see [Transient Status Notifications](#transient-status-notifications))
+- Providing contextual information on the page processes (see [Transient Status Notifications](../status-notifications/#transient-status-notifications))
-- Providing errors, warnings, or success messaging related to user entered formatting, incomplete inputs, or invalid selections (see [Validation Notifications](validation/#validation-notifications))
+- Providing errors, warnings, or success messaging related to user entered formatting, incomplete inputs, or invalid selections (see [Validation Notifications](../validation-notifications/))
-- The content added to the page is critical and needs immediate attention (see [alert](../alerts))
+- The content added to the page is critical and needs immediate attention (see [Alert](../alerts/))
-- Page usage should be blocked until the user takes an action within the message or exits (see [alert-dialog](alerts/#alert-dialog))
+- Page usage should be blocked until the user takes an action within the message or exits (see [Alert Dialog](../alerts/#alert-dialog))
-- User interaction is required or content is critical to the user flow(see [modal](../../components/modal/))
+- User interaction is required or content is critical to the user flow (see [Modal](../../components/modal/))
-- The message contains a rich UI experience (see [modal](../../components/modal/))
+- The message contains a rich UI experience (see [Modal](../../components/modal/))
 - During the appearance or disappearance of content following a user's interaction which is also announced to assistive technology such as the following:
   - Tab
   - Accordion